BlackthornZZ/Techtonica-Console-Commands/README.md

     setsize <size> <scaleparams>
 Set the player size.
 Scaleparams for scaling the player parameters such as walk speed.

+    clear <item> <amount>
+Clear your inventory of a certain amount of an item.

+    setmoledimensions <x> <y> <z>
+Set the 3D size of your mole radius.
+Values greater than or equal to 25 are not as great.

 ## Disclaimer

 Note: NEW Games must be loaded, saved, and reloaded for mods to take effect.
 Existing saves will auto-apply mods.